leonardochaia/hubular/README.md

 @HubularModule({
     providers: [
-        // these will be available to all modules DoorService
+        // Providers declared in any module can be injected into any module.
+        DoorService
     ]
 })